 The numbers support Cummins’s point.
 In 2019, U.S. marketing spend for offline media declined by 5.9 percent, reports Winterberry Group’s Outlook for Data Driven Advertising & Marketing 2020, while budgets for online marketing efforts grew 19.1 percent.

 Two of the three traditional marketing categories that helped offset the overall decline in offline spending in 2019 were outdoor media (billboards, posters) and experiential marketing (events).
-It seems likely that widespread stay-at-home orders will affect those two categories in 2020, hastening the decline of traditional marketing channels.
+It seems likely that widespread stay-at-home orders will affect those two categories in 2020 and beyond, hastening the decline of traditional marketing channels.

 Here are a few more of the trends marketers are following this year: